cse110-sp24-group1/cse110-sp24-group1/README.md

 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS3](https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white)

-## Learn More About our [Team](admin/team.md)!
+## Learn More About our [Team](./admin/team.md)!

 ## Features

-  - Create notes and folders
+- Organized Note and Folder Creation: Easily create and manage your notes and folders to keep your thoughts and tasks well-organized.
-  - Markdown capability for notes
+- Markdown Support: Utilize powerful markdown capabilities to format your notes with ease, adding structure and emphasis.
-  - Task list management
+- Efficient Task List Management: Keep track of your tasks and to-dos effortlessly with a dedicated task list management system.
-  - Dark mode/light mode theme
-  - Local Storage for data management
+- Dual Theme Options: Switch seamlessly between dark mode and light mode to suit your preferences and enhance your writing experience.
+- Persistent Data Management: Rely on local storage to securely manage your data, ensuring your notes and tasks are always saved.
+- Powerful Search Functionality: Quickly find specific notes and tasks with a robust search bar, enhancing productivity and accessibility.

 ## Project Links